IKIM-Essen/ClusterDocs/docs/connecting/stable-endpoints.md

-# RCC endpoint compatibility and legacy names
+# Which RCC connection name should I use?

-> **Current configuration wins:** Use the RCC alias and host configuration
+> Use the RCC connection settings supplied through the rollout page or another
-> published through the rollout page or another trusted institutional channel.
+> trusted institutional channel.
+In these instructions, the connection name is
-> In this documentation the configured alias is `{{ ssh_alias }}`.
-Do not infer
+> `{{ ssh_alias }}`.
+Do not copy a server address from an old screenshot or a
-> a current endpoint from a historical example.
+> colleague's saved configuration.

-## Stable names and replaceable backends
+## Why the name stays the same

 RCC aims to give users stable service aliases even when the physical or virtual systems behind them change.
 Operations may replace backends, storage gateways,